Career Management Courses

-- Make sure your internship is a minimum of 10 hours per week, totaling 120 hours worked during the term you will enroll in the course.
+- Make sure your internship is a minimum of 10 hours per week, totaling 120 hours worked.

 - All internships taken for credit in the College of Liberal Arts are required to have the information submitted by the student through GoldPASS powered by Handshake.
 Directions for how to “Request an Experience” can be found here.
 You will need information such as your supervisor’s first and last name, email address, and a list of responsibilities to complete the experience form.

 *See notes about Fall Deferred Enrollment Section

 Requesting an experience through GoldPass powered by Handshake will prompt your internship site supervisor and the course instructor to approve the internship experience.
 Once your internship has been approved, your course instructor will contact you with a permission number to enroll.

 If you need assistance with completing this process, please contact the course instructor.

 ID 3896 Fall Deferred Enrollment Section

 Students can enroll in the Fall Deferred Enrollment Section for summer internships.
 Students will begin class activities in the summer, including completion of the CLA Site Agreement and a Learning Agreement in June.
 Reflective activities and a Final Employer Evaluation are also completed during the summer.
 Students will then participate in an online course for the first 5 weeks of the fall term.